 How Managers Can Prepare For the Notification Meeting

-As you learned in the first post of this series on layoffs, preparing for the notification meeting is essential.
+Preparing for the notification meeting is essential.
 To begin, nail down the logistics.
 Select a place for the meeting that will allow the affected employee some privacy; a meeting room or other neutral space is preferable to a manager’s office.
 Pick a time that will limit disruption to the business and allow the employee to leave the building relatively privately if they wish to do so.
 As you decide on the where and when, make sure you loop in others who may need to be present at the layoff notification meeting.
 In general, layoff meetings include the affected employee, their manager, an HR representative, and a member of the security team, if needed.

 In addition, collect all the materials you’ll need for the meeting.
 This may include an employment termination letter, COBRA paperwork, a final paycheck, a severance agreement, and items related to the severance package, such as a severance check and details about outplacement benefits to help the employee find a new position.